cmccabe/lksmith/README.md

 This is another scenario which triggers undefined behavior in pthreads, but which Locksmith turns into a hard error.

+4. Calling pthread_cond_wait on something that isn't a mutex locked by the current thread.

 What choices are available for LKSMITH\_OUTPUT?
 -------------------------------------------------
     LKSMITH_OUTPUT=syslog